History of Pittsburgh in Timeline

 1972: Steelers sell out every home game

-Since 1972, the Pittsburgh Steelers have sold out every home game, highlighting the team's popularity and dedicated fan base.
+Since 1972, the Pittsburgh Steelers have sold out every home game, reflecting their enduring popularity.

-In the 1973 election, lifelong Democrats ran off the party ticket for mayor.
+In 1973, lifelong Democrats ran off the party ticket.

-In 1977, Pittsburgh launched the "Renaissance II" project, focusing on cultural and neighborhood development.
+In 1977, Pittsburgh launched the "Renaissance II" project, which focused on cultural and neighborhood development within the city.

-In the 1977 election, lifelong Democrats ran off the party ticket for mayor.
+In 1977, lifelong Democrats ran off the party ticket.

 1980: UPMC Announces Expansion and Hires Thomas Starzl